 Anycast characterisation.
-Research on anycast has so far prevalently focused either on architectural modifications [13, 32, 33, 45] or on the characterization of existing anycast deployments.
-Overall, a large fraction of these studies quantify the performance of anycast in current IP anycast deployments in terms of metrics such as proximity [13, 14, 21, 49, 58], affinity [13-16, 48, 49, 58], availability [14, 44, 48, 58], and load-balancing [14].
-Interestingly, while the body of historical work targets DNS, more recent work [32, 48] has tackled investigation of anycast CDN performance (e.g., clientserver affinity and anycast prefix availability for the CacheFly CDN).
-More recently, [24] investigate DNS root servers, outlining a rule of thumb to determine the right number of anycast replicas, whereas [61] investigates affinity of DNS root servers over a period of two weeks in two different years.
-We are not aware of any other studies presenting a more systematic temporal analysis than [61], and clearly none targeting a larger spatial set than DNS root servers.
+Research on anycast has so far prevalently focused on either architectural modifications [19, 38, 39, 50] or on the characterization of existing anycast deployments.
+Overall, a large fraction of these studies quantify the performance of anycast in current IP anycast deployments in terms of metrics such as proximity [19, 20, 27, 54, 62], affinity [19-22, 53, 54, 62], availability [20, 49, 53, 62], and load-balancing [20].
+Interestingly, while the body of historical work targets DNS, more recent works [38, 53] have tackled investigation of anycast CDN performance (e.g., clientserver affinity and anycast prefix availability for the CacheFly CDN).
+More recently, [30] investigates DNS root servers, outlining a rule of thumb to determine the right number of anycast replicas, whereas [64] investigates affinity of DNS root servers over a period of two weeks in two different years.
+We are not aware of any other studies presenting a more systematic temporal analysis than [64], and clearly none targeting a larger spatial set than DNS root servers.

-In [18] we leverage measurement infrastructures, namely Planet-Lab and RIPE Atlas, to perform Internet-scale census of IP anycast, by actively probing all /24 subnets and geolocating anycast replicas, finding that only a tiny fraction (0.03%) of IP/24 are anycast - i.e., it appears that finding anycast deployments is like a finding a needle in the IP haystack.
-At the same time, by actively probing these anycast targets, we also unveil that all major Internet players do use anycast and that a wide variety of services are used.
-We instead use a complementary approach in [35], where we passively inspect the anycast traffic at one specific DSLAM in EU, to assess their actual usage in real networks (users have a 50% chance to encounter one anycast instance in their daily activities, that even include radio streaming session last for hours, as well as BitTorrent anycast trackers).
+In [24] we leverage measurement infrastructures, namely Planet-Lab and RIPE Atlas, to perform Internet-scale census of IP anycast, by actively probing all /24 subnets and geolocating anycast replicas, finding that only a tiny fraction (0.03%) of IP/24 are anycast - i.e., it appears that finding anycast deployments is like finding a needle in the IP haystack.
+At the same time, by actively probing these anycast targets, we also unveil that several major Internet players do use anycast and that a wide variety of services are used.
+We instead use a complementary approach in [41], where we passively inspect the anycast traffic at one specific DSLAM in EU, to assess anycast actual usage in real networks: we find that users have a 50% chance to encounter anycast instances in their daily activities - including even radio streaming sessions that last for hours, as well as anycasted BitTorrent trackers.

-However, while [18] and [35] present a very complete and detailed view of the spatial characteristics of anycast deployment, e.g. their geographical distribution, the services offered over anycast (active inspection) and their usage (passive monitoring), these studies represent a snapshot at a fixed point in time.
-This is orthogonal with respect to the focus of this work, that instead presents a longitudinal study of anycast, based on monthly censuses we run since December 2015.
+However, while [24] and [41] present a very complete and detailed view of the spatial characteristics of anycast deployment, e.g. their geographical distribution, the services offered over anycast (active inspection) and their usage (passive monitoring), these studies represent a snapshot at a fixed point in time.
+As such, they are orthogonal with respect to the focus of this work, that instead presents a longitudinal study of anycast, based on monthly censuses we run since December 2015.

 Internet Censuses.
-In the past, several studies focus their attention on scaling active scanning techniques to provide broad spatial surveys of the Internet infrastructure.
-Given the lack of high-rate scanning tools (such as [27, 47, 51]) at that time, researchers have studied sample of the Internet-space [42] or have splitted the IPv4 space over multiple vantage points [1, 39, 40] or completed the scans in an extended period of time.
-Since 2006, authors [39] measures periodically the population of visible Internet edge hosts (at IP/32 level) from eight different vantage points in two different locations, providing an IPv4 hitlist (one likely alive IP/32 target per IP/24).
-In 2008, authors in [22] scanned the Internet to find DNS servers that provide incorrect resolutions.
-In 2010, the IRLscanner tool allowed to scan the IP/32 Internet in about 24 hours, and results from 21 Internet-wide scans using 6 different protocols have then been presented in [47].
-In 2012, the (highly discussed[46]) Carna Botnet [1] has used 420k insecure embedded devices to build a distributed port scanner to scan all IPv4 addresses using nmap [53].
+In the past, several studies focused their attention on scaling active scanning techniques to provide broad spatial surveys of the Internet infrastructure [3, 45-47].
+Given the initial lack2 of high-rate scanning tools, researchers have studied sample of the Internet-space [47] or have splitted the IPv4 space over multiple vantage points [3, 45, 46] or completed the scans in an extended period of time.
+Since 2006, authors of [45] measure periodically the population of visible Internet edge hosts (at IP/32 level) from eight different vantage points in two different locations, providing an IPv4 hitlist (one likely alive IP/32 target per IP/24), that we leverage in our work.
+In 2008, authors in [28] scanned the Internet to find DNS servers that provide incorrect resolutions.
+In 2010, the IRLscanner tool allowed to scan the IP/32 Internet in about points (which we discuss further in Sec.3), we expect the detected replicas to be accurately located.